Skip to main content

 Other

-Operation Mechanism of Cloud Functions
+Operating Mechanism of Cloud Function

 Virtual Private Cloud (VPC)

-In cloud functions, if developers need to access Tencent Cloud resources such as cloud databases, it is recommended to use a Virtual Private Cloud (VPC) to ensure data security and connection security.
-For information on VPC, how to set up a VPC, and how to add cloud functions to a VPC, refer to the relevant section in Creating a VPC for TencentDB for MySQL.
+In cloud functions, if developers need to access resources such as Tencent Cloud's databases, it is recommended to use a private network to ensure data security and connection security.
+For details on private networks, including how to establish a private network and add cloud functions to it, refer to the relevant section in Creating a Private Network for Database MySQL.

 Cloud Function Concurrency & MySQL Connections

-In the CloudBase Console - Environment Overview, you can view the maximum concurrency allowed for cloud functions in the current environment.
-The maximum concurrency is also the maximum number of instances for cloud functions.
+In the Cloud Development Console - Environment Overview, you can view the maximum concurrency allowed for cloud functions in the current environment.
+The maximum concurrency also represents the maximum instances for cloud functions.